-This module introduces the learner to the three modes of heat transfer; conduction, convection and radiation.
-Attention is focused on the physical mechanisms and empirical laws used to quantify conductive (one- and two-dimensional steady state conduction, transient conduction), convective (natural/free, forced, boiling and condensation) and radiative (radiation properties and shape factors) heat transfers.
-Theory is supported by reference to typical applications (buildings, heat exchangers, materials, electronics) and exposure to laboratory experiments.
+This module introduces the learner to the three modes of heat transfer: conduction, convection and radiation.
+Attention is focused on the physical mechanisms and empirical laws used to define and quantify conductive (one- and two-dimensional steady state conduction, transient conduction), convective (free, forced and phase change) and radiative (radiation properties and shape factors) heat transfers.

-Describe the laws governing steady-state heat transfer by the three modes of heat transfer (conduction, convection and radiation).
+Describe the empirical laws and physical mechanisms that define the three modes of heat transfer: conduction, convection and radiation.

 Select the appropriate empirical law(s) or problem-solving technique required in different contexts or applications.

 Apply the appropriate conductive, convective and/or radiative heat transfer analysis in different contexts or applications.